jake-tw/learning-solidity-and-smart-contract/README.md

                 - Call function without pure
                 - Call specific opcodes

+        - Constant and Immutable
+            - State variables can be declared as constant or immutable (this is not yet implemented for reference types)
+            - Compiler does not reserve a storage slot for these variables
+            - constant has to be fixed at compile-time
+            - immutable can be assigned at construction time

+            ```sol
+            uint256 immutable public number1;
+            uint256 constant public number2;
+            ```

         - Customize modifier
             - _; is required, it means executing the original function
             - Execution order